 We'll help you find access to the same (or equivalent) material through interlibrary loan, digital libraries like HathiTrust and the Open Library, or our own ebook collections.
 In the unlikely event that something we removed later becomes important for instruction and multiple students will need it on an ongoing basis, we'll buy a new copy.

-Please email us to offer your input into the deselection criteria that are relevant to your discipline or to make an appointment to discuss the project with a librarian.
+Please email us if you would like to offer your input into the deselection criteria that are relevant to your discipline or make an appointment to discuss the project with a librarian.

 No. Accreditation agencies long ago stopped using the raw number of print volumes as a proxy for adequate instructional resources and instead consider the totality of available resources in both print and electronic forms when assessing universities and programs.
 JBU must continue to invest in electronic resources in order to provide the most up-to-date information available and to support both in-person and online instruction; as long as we do that, there is no risk to our accreditation by downsizing the print collection.